 The Rock band No Doubt has been sorely missed on the music scene.
-For a while, many wondered if the band would ever get back together after they ventured off to conquer their own solo projects.
+For a while, many wondered if the band would ever get back together, especially since they all ventured off to conquer their own solo projects.
 Many bands have tried to imitate their unique sound and melodies, but have failed miserably.
-Now, after 11-years, the band is back and it’s almost as though they never left.
+Now, after 11-years the band is back and it’s almost as though they never left.

 Their new studio album, Push And Shove, hits iTunes tomorrow (September 25) and it is jam-packed with a variety of standout songs.

 The song “Looking Hot” is the perfect ‘Rockstar Anthem’ to help get you pumped up before heading out on a Friday night.
 At one point, Stefani sings, “I know you wanna stare/You can’t help it and I don’t care/So look at me/‘Cause that’s what I want.”
-The lyrics will make even the most insecure person take a look in the mirror and think they’re “Looking Hot.”
-The song is a definite contrast from the lead single, “Settle Down,” but it’s a winner in my book.
-Interscope confirmed that “Looking Hot” will be the second single from the album.
+The lyrics will make even the most insecure person take a look in the mirror and think they’re looking hot.
+The song is a definite contrast from the lead single, “Settle Down,” but it’s still a winner in my book.

-No Doubt channels Meat Loaf for the track “Sparkle.”
+No Doubt goes on to channel Meat Loaf for the track, “Sparkle.”
 The arrangement of the song’s chorus is eerily similar to Meat Loaf’s 1993 hit song, “I’d Do Anything for Love (But I Won’t Do That).”
-Both songs speak of an unrequited love that has been lost and can’t be salvaged, but the blend of instruments and genres in “Sparkle,” makes it appeal to a broader audience.
+Both songs speak of an unrequited love that has been lost and can’t be salvaged, but the blend of instruments and genres in “Sparkle,” make it appeal to a broader audience.
 This is one of the few songs on the album, where the band’s stellar use of instruments overshadows the vocals.
 Young’s superb drum work and Kanal’s bass solos on the song gives it a jazzy 1980s feel, with a touch of Dancehall added to the mix.

 Push And Shove is timeless.
 The band’s ability to create an appealing album without conforming to today’s music trends, shows their true devotion to fans and to the music.